carlyleadavis/cusp_projects/gurgaon_roads/README.md

 **I calculate that ~8% of the land in Gurgaon India is devoted to roads and highways.**

+As a comparison, I also calculated the amount of public space in the English planned city of New Delhi (of which Gurgaon is a 'satellite city').
+With planned public space and a very planned layout, New Delhi's public space allocation is more in line with other cities of similiar size.
+For comparison's sake, I simply took a a small area from the clearly planned city-center.

+**I calculate that ~14% of the land in New Delhi, India is devoted to roads and highways.**

+This is an interesting snapshot of the risk that cityplanners take when they do not set aside public space from the start, and allow free markets to determine how people share space and move through a city.

 One way this project could be improved is to include parks, plazas, and other large gathering space for the city, in order to have a rough approximate for total public space.